Minoli/button-loader/README.md

 ### HTML
 The buttons or links that should have the loading indication must be given the class "has-spinner".
-Below is an example of a button and a link has loading indication.
+Below is an example of a button and a link which have loading indication.

 ```sh
 <button class="btn btn-primary my-btn has-spinner">Button01</button>